Collagen Benefits and How to Get Your Body to Make More of It

 Moreover, research by Oregon State University found that applying 3 to 10% Vitamin C on the skin for 12 weeks reduced wrinkles, improved skin texture, and increased collagen production.
 Additionally, another study published in the NIH suggests that Vitamin C also helps reverse the decrease in collagen synthesis from smoking.
 It also increases hyaluronic acid production in the body when ingested through food.

-Another powerhouse skincare ingredient, the aloe vera plant has been used for centuries for its medicinal and skincare properties.
+Another powerhouse skincare ingredient, the has been used for centuries for its medicinal and skincare properties.
 It is rich in Vitamins A, C, and E, as well as enzymes, minerals, sugars, and amino acids.
 It is known for its moisturizing actions, anti-inflammatory benefits, and ability to protect the skin from UV radiation damage.

 A study in the Indian Journal of Dermatology notes that applying aloe vera on the skin, especially on a wound, has collagen benefits.
 It can change collagen composition and encourage cross-linking, which accelerates healing.
 The same study reports increased synthesis of hyaluronic acid, as well.